 For example use arm-eabi-gcc and arm-eabi-gdb for ARM7, ARM9, Thumb, Cortex-A, and Cortex-M targets.
-Use powerpc-eabi-gdb for PowerPC targets.
+Use powerpc-eabi-gcc and powerpc-eabi-gdb for PowerPC targets.
 Use i386 -elf-gcc and i386-elf-gdb for IA32 targets.
 And so on, the exact prefix to use is shown in the documentation for each target.